richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

  * use the 'testthat' testing framework's most basic functionality
  * let that package be hosted on GitHub

-To be able to read an R function, read any beginner book about R or use the 'swirl' package.
-The other points are covered in [Hadley, 2015], a book that I recommend beginners to read as soon as possible.
+In case you are not yet able to read an R function, I recommend reading [Matloff, 2011] or use the 'swirl' package.

+In case you are not able to write a package, use testthat or know GitHub, I recommend reading [Hadley, 2015].

 ## About the author

 I enjoy to teach programming following the industry's highest standards.
-My students, aged 7-77 years, are all confronted with quotes from the literature, especially from 'The Pragmatic Programmer' by Andrew Hunt and David Thomas.
-Regarding R, I like to quote all works from Hadley Wickham.
+My students, aged 7-77 years, are all confronted with quotes of advice from the literature, especially from 'The Pragmatic Programmer' by Andrew Hunt and David Thomas.
+Regarding R, I like to quote all advice from Hadley Wickham.

 ## Advantages‭

 Following the experts' good practices will save you time developing your code.

-The setup of this article helps you follow some of these good practices, which are a rational coding standard, having a high code coverage and using R in the preferable way.
+The setup of this article helps you follow some of these good practices.
+The practices are a rational coding standard, have a high code coverage (all you code is tested), and use R in a pragmatic way.

-## Use in practice
+## In practice

 In this article, I will show how to let yourself be helped.

 First, I will introduce the package 'prde' ('Professional R Development Example').
-This package serves as a testcase and is hosted on GitHub.
-The package is flawed on purpose, yet passes all CRAN tests.
+This package serves as a test case for showing how its flaws are exposed by this article's setup.
+The package is thus flawed on purpose, yet passes all CRAN tests. 'prdr' is hosted on GitHub.

-Then I show how to set up accounts for two websites, that will play smoothly with your GitHub account.
+Then I show how to set up accounts for two websites, that will interact seamlessly with your GitHub account.
 These are Travis CI, for setting up automatic testing (more on that later), and Codecov, that tracks your package code's coverage (more on that later).